sunnypilot/autonomy/README.md

 - `navigation`: module containing mapbox navigation features created to be transitioned to sunnypilot as a semi-offline navigation naemon.
 This module will map turn desires, keep left/right, and eventually auto lane changes to navigation instructions to provide a more comfortable user experience.

-- `tools`: setup scripts and basic lint tests.
+- `tools`: setup scripts and test runners.

 ## Contributing